gbolly/dash-chat/README.md

 | **messages**                  | `list of dicts`           | `None`                         | List of chat messages.
 Each message object must include: `role` and `content`.               |
 | **theme**                     | `string`                  | `"light"`                      | Theme for the chat interface.
 Options: `"light"` or `"dark"`.                                |
 | **typing_indicator**          | `string`                  | `"dots"`                       | Type of typing indicator.
 Options: `"dots"` (animated dots) or `"spinner"` (spinner).        |

+## Features

+- Uses the `dash_chat.ChatComponent`, a high-level abstraction to display messages exchanged between two users, typically a **user** and an **assistant**.
+- Customizable themes and inline styles for the chat UI.
+- Typing indicators for both the user and the assistant.
+- Easy integration with Dash using the `set_props` callback for state management.
+- Support for custom input components.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.